alobo01/mai-idss-flood/Source/frontend/docs/DEPLOYMENT.md

 - Enable response compression
 - Implement API rate limiting
-- Use Redis for caching (when replacing mock API)
+- Use Redis for caching (when replacing the API)
 - Monitor response times

 #### 3. Container Optimization